 Proposed Retrofit works Policy D2 Heritage and conservation: We have worked hard to ensure the heritage of the buildings are retained and any retrofit works are sympathetic to the existing features implementing least harm.
-As such, we only short listed retrofit measures which aligned to this, which resulted in the following retrofit measures being proposed; double-glazing, ventilation, Cavity wall insulation.
+As such, we only short listed retrofit measures which aligned to this, which resulted in the following retrofit measures being proposed; Internal wall insulation, flat roof insulation, low energy lighting, draught proofing, room in roof insulation, ventilation.

 Policy CC1 Climate Change Mitigation & Policy CC2 Adapting to climate change: The retrofit works proposed align with both policies.
 The retrofit works package proposed are to the existing building and will not decrease any of the site's current external offerings/services connections.
-The proposed retrofit package will reduce carbon by £171.86/tCO2.
+The proposed retrofit package will reduce carbon by £81.89/tCO2.
 This retrofit package also follows a whole house approach focusing on improving the external envelope making the building ready for any further energy heating replacements in the future.